 Now, every import will look something like ‘CUSTOM NAME – 2011-04-14 at 05-33-47 – 1’.

 Click ‘OK’, and you’re all done.

-When you’re done with that, your import screen should look something like this.
+After that, your import screen should look something like this.
 You’ll notice that I like to use underscores to keep things tidy and capital letters to make them stand out.

 If you’re anything like me, you’ll want to make sure that your photos are always safe.
-The best way to do this is to make copies as you go along – that means importing to more than one location.
+The best way to do this is to make copies as you go along.
+That means importing to more than one location.